Your money and your life

 Making the big decisions

-When thinking about how you’ll pay for things in the future, your choice probably comes down to two options:
+When thinking about how you’ll pay for things in the future, your choice probably comes down to a few options:

 - Save up in advance